magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 ### Merge using the API

-You can complete the same merge with the Vamp API - remember to set the `Content-Type: application/x-yaml` for your requests:
+You can complete the same merge action with the Vamp API - remember to set the `Content-Type: application/x-yaml` for your requests:

 1. To create the blueprint, `POST` the above [blueprint YAML](/documentation/tutorials/run-a-canary-release/#prepare-our-blueprint) to `/api/v1/blueprints`
 * To merge the blueprint, `PUT` the below YAML to `/api/v1/deployments/sava`